actmd/abraham/README.md

 #### Automated testing

-We use TravisCI to automatically test this engine with Rails 5.2, 6.0, and 6.1.
-For test history, venture over to [TravisCI](https://travis-ci.com/actmd/abraham).
+We use GitHub Actions to automatically test this engine with Rails 5.2, 6.0, and 6.1.

 ### Releasing